jeantigreros/dotfiles/README.md

 ## INFORMATION

-all was setup on ArcoLinux
+All were setup on ArcoLinux
+The font used is: Nerd Fonts (complete pack)

 ## [Wallpapers](https://github.com/jeantigreros/dotfiles/tree/50bd571c740f591466165548e66222e18b5147dd/wallpapers)